zkneupper/Instacart-Prediction-Capstone/README.md

 ------------

-## Final Report
+## Final Slide Deck and Final Report

-The final report for the project can be found [here](https://github.com/zkneupper/Instacart-Prediction-Capstone/tree/master/reports/Final_Report.pdf).
+The final slide deck for this project can be found [here](https://github.com/zkneupper/Instacart-Prediction-Capstone/tree/master/reports/Final_Slide_Deck.pdf), and the final report can be found [here](https://github.com/zkneupper/Instacart-Prediction-Capstone/tree/master/reports/Final_Report.pdf).

 ------------